Coffee Brewing MethodsLast updated on 3/15/2022

 Once coffee beans have been harvested and roasted, it’s time to convert them into a liquid.
-The most popular methods of doing this include using a drip coffee maker, French press, or espresso machine.
-Understanding these three processes is essential when running a successful café since each variation produces a different flavor, brew time, and caffeine level for your customers’ favorite drinks.
+Understanding the different brewing methods is essential when running a successful cafe since each technique produces a different flavor, brew time, and caffeine level for your customers’ favorite drinks.

-- Place a new filter in the drip coffee maker.
+- Place a new coffee filter in the drip coffee maker.

 - Add ground coffee beans to the filter in a ratio of 2 tablespoons to every cup of water.